AndreasChristensen89/resto-booking-system/README.md

     ![Pending bookings page - mobile](/static/images/readme-pictures/pending-bookings-mobile.JPG)

 * __Approve/decline booking page__:
     * Heading reads "Approve or Decline Booking".
 Underneath are important asterix comments: "* If declining: Add a comment to the customer and remove tables." - this is a chance to explain to the client why the booking was declined.
 Also, if tables are not removed then they will stay as occupied for other reservations.
 This can still be changed on the admin site, but it's still good to remember to do it here.
 Secondly, "* To select/deselect tables, press and hold control/command key when adding/removing" - This is simply to explain how to manage the table-field, if needed.
-Underneath are two buttons: blue "Update" and under is a white "Return".
+Also, there is a link for the admin to see all current available tables for this booking, should they wish to assign/add any.
+Underneath the form are two buttons: blue "Update" and under is a white "Return".
     * If status is set to approved and updated an email will be sent:
     Subject: Dre's Diner booking
     From: dresdiner@email.com